Charlemagne: King of the Franks

 Charlemagne ruled the Frankish Kingdom (what is today parts of France, Germany, and surrounding lands) from 768 until his death in 814.
 He ruled as Holy Roman Emperor beginning in 800.

-He was the oldest son of Pepin the Short and Bertrada of Laon.
-When his father died in 768, a 20-year-old Charlemagne became King of the Franks alongside his brother Carloman I. When Carloman died a few years later in 771, Charlemagne became the sole ruler of the Franks.
+Charlemagne was the oldest son of Pepin the Short and Bertrada of Laon.
+When his father died in 768, a 20-year-old Charlemagne became King of the Franks alongside his brother Carloman I. When Carloman died a few years later, Charlemagne became the sole ruler of the Franks.

-As was typical, Charlemagne’s realm was locally controlled by members of the nobility, who Charlemagne worked with.
+As was typical, Charlemagne’s realm was locally controlled by members of the nobility that worked with Charlemagne.
 With numerous local rulers and an ever-expanding kingdom, Charlemagne had to take steps to make sure his kingdom appeared unified.
 He met regularly with his regional rulers and instituted a legal system that was consistent throughout his realm.
-Another of the steps he took was to institute a new system of money and taxes that applied to the entire Kingdom.
+Another of Charlemagne's reforms was the creation of a new system of money and taxes that applied to the entire kingdom.

-Charlemagne loved both education and religion, and wanted his people to share these passions.
-In addition to working with the Pope and strengthening the Christian church in his kingdom, he encouraged the production of books and the translation of religious works from Latin to the vernacular (the everyday language people speak).
+Charlemagne loved both education and religion and wanted his people to share these passions.
+In addition to working with the Pope and strengthening the Christian Church in his kingdom, he encouraged the production of books and the translation of religious works from Latin to the languages spoken within his empire.

 Charlemagne ruled most of central Europe, from the North Sea to Italy, and from Spain to Austria.
-He unified his realm politically and religiously, and became the first Holy Roman Emperor in more than 300 years.
+He unified his realm politically and religiously, while becoming the first Holy Roman Emperor in more than 300 years.